schipperius/schippress/source/index.markdown

 footer: false
 ---

-From my earliest recolections I have been on a mission to explore, investigate and learn.
+From my earliest memories I have always tended to explore, investigate and learn.

 This innate curiosity drives my motivation to seek out that which I do not yet know or understand.
 It was recently suggested that I share my observations with a wider audience.